 The goal of this project is to create a dashboard that collects critical security notifications from backend modules on the PureCloud platform and displays them to the end users.
 The dashboard also needs to be flexible enough that it can be configured to support already existing modules on the PureCloud platform, and allow new modules to post their data.

 Interactive Intelligence’s security team will benefit from the security dashboard as it centralizes all the important security data on a human readable interface.
 Security personnel can use the information displayed to quickly identify possible problems and vulnerabilities.
-On a larger scale, it will benefit the company and its customers because the security team will be able to react faster to security issues since everything is in single location.
+On a larger scale, it will benefit the company and its customers because the security team will be able to react faster to security issues as they arise.
 Therefore Interactive Intelligence will be able to increase the company’s profits and customers’ satisfaction.

 Development Methodology

-In order to maintain a steady and efficient workflow we have decided to use agile software development.
+In order to maintain a steady and efficient workflow we have decided to follow an agile software development methodology.
 We have divided the project into smaller manageable pieces, making them easier to test and debug along the way.
 Much of the testing requires dependencies to be setup for the entire project which will require more work on the implementation and design before testing can be fully completed.
-Much of the testing will require Standup will be held regularly, at least twice a week, in order to make sure the team is making progress in the right direction.
+Much of the testing required Standup to be held regularly, at least twice a week, in order to make sure the team is making progress in the right direction.
 Within our project build, we have three iterations, which are outlined in the Task Plan as Alpha, Beta, and Gamma releases.
-Each iteration lasts approximately 3 weeks.
-Each week we hold a 30-minute meeting with Jarrod Sexton, who is our sponsor with Interactive Intelligence.
-Meetings are held using the PureCloud website, which allows us to either video chat, voice chat, or send messages to each member of the group.
+Each iteration lasted approximately 3 weeks.
+Each week we held a 30-minute meeting with Jarrod Sexton, who is our sponsor with Interactive Intelligence.
+Meetings were held using the PureCloud website, which allows us to either video chat, voice chat, or send messages to each member of the group.

 Challenges